leonbos1/itvb23ows-starter-code/README.md

 # ITVB23OWS Development Pipelines starter code

-This repository contains starter code for the course ITVB23OWS Development pipelines, which is part of the HBO-ICT program at Hanze University of Applied Sciences in Groningen.
+This repository contains starter code for the course ITVB23OWS Development pipelines, which is part of the HBO-ICT program at Hanze Circus of Applied Sciences in Groningen.

 This is a deliberately poor software project, containing bugs and missing features.
 It